-A player who intentionally commits any of the following nine offences:-
+A player who intentionally commits any of the following nine offences:- (a) Kicks or attempts to kick an opponent:

-- (a) Kicks or attempts to kick an opponent: - (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner; - (e) Charges an opponent from behind unless the latter be obstructing; - 1 If the goalkeeper throws the ball vigorously into the face of an attacking opponent, the referee shall caution the player at fault and award an indirect free-kick.
-But if he pushes the opponent with the ball whilst holding it, the referee shall award a penalty-kick for an intentional foul within the penalty-area. - 2 If a player turns so as to face his own goal when he is tackled, or is obviously aware that he is about to be tackled by an opponent, he is intentionally obstructing, and may be charged from behind.
+- (b) Trips an opponent, i.e., throwing or attempting to throw him by the use of the legs or by stooping in front of or behind him; - (c) Jumps at an opponent; - (d) Charges an opponent in a violent or dangerous manner; - (e) Charges an opponent from behind unless the latter be obstructing; - (f) Strikes or attempts to strike an opponent; - (g) Holds an opponent with his hand or any part of his arm; - (h) Pushes an opponent with his hand or any part of his arm; - (i) Handles the ball, i.e., carries, strikes or propels the ball with his hand or arm.
+(This does not apply to the goalkeeper within his own penaltyarea);

+shall be penalised by the award of a direct free-kick to be taken by the

+- 1 If the goalkeeper throws the ball vigorously into the face of an attacking opponent, the referee shall caution the player at fault and award an indirect free-kick.
+But if he pushes the opponent with the ball whilst holding it, the referee shall award a penalty-kick for an intentional foul within the penalty-area. - 2 If a player deliberately turns his back to an opponent when he is about to be tackled, he may be charged but not in a dangerous manner. - 3 In case of body-contact in the goal-area between an attacking player and the opposing goalkeeper not in possession of the ball, the referee, as sole judge of intention, shall stop the game if, in his opinion, the action of the attacking player was intentional, and award an indirect freekick. - 4 If a player leans on the shoulders of another player of his own team in front of him in order to head the ball, which he succeeds in doing, the referee shall stop the game, caution the player for ungentlemanly conduct and award an indirect free-kick to the opposing side.

+Laws of the Game